 Get out to the hills for some snowsports action!
 Did you know Scotland offers the best outdoor skiing and snowboarding in the UK?
 Surrounded by beautiful scenery, the country’s ski centres are accessible from all of Scotland’s cities, and offer great runs for beginners and seasoned skiers or boarders alike.
 There are five resorts in Scotland to choose from – all of which offer skiing or snowboarding equipment hire, slopes suitable for beginners and lessons.
 The season in Scotland runs from December to April, although do check the conditions before you travel.
 You can sign up for snow alerts here, and check out our snowsports FAQs here.

 Unforgettable Hogmanay celebrations

-Hogmanay celebrations in Scotland are legendary!
-Soak in the atmosphere in Edinburgh, starting with the incredible Torchlight Procession (30 December), which features 17,000 flaming torches, as revellers create a river of fire from Edinburgh Castle to the foot of the Royal Mile.
-Followed by Edinburgh’s Hogmanay street party on New Year’s Eve, which features incredible live music from well-known stars, outdoor bars and spectacular fireworks at midnight.
+- Soak in the atmosphere at Edinburgh’s Hogmanay, starting with the atmospheric Torchlight Procession (30 December), featuring 17,000 flaming torches in a procession from Edinburgh Castle to the foot of the Royal Mile.
+It’s followed by Edinburgh’s Hogmanay street party on New Year’s Eve, featuring live music from well-known stars, outdoor bars and spectacular fireworks at midnight.
 Please note, Edinburgh’s Hogmanay has been cancelled for 2021.

 We hope we’ve filled your imagination with some of the possibilities!